The Wall I Knew

 Let the builders of walls beware.

-No matter how much concrete and steel you pour into them, or how many guards you put on patrol, these testaments to hubris and power are fleeting and will deceive you.
+No matter how much concrete and steel you pour into them, or how many guards you put on patrol, these testaments to hubris and power are fleeting.
 They may seem impregnable when you build them, impervious to assault, but they can be abandoned overnight and after only a few seasons vanish, carted away or crumbled into dust.

 In the end, the Berlin Wall and the fortified border that ran from the Baltic to Czechoslovakia didn’t fall because it failed to do its job.
 The physical barrier held, but the regime that built it did not.
 By 1989, the East German regime was politically rotten and economically bankrupt.
 No one knows how much the financial burden of maintaining the fortifications at the border contributed to this bankruptcy.
 Perhaps if the money had been spent on the East German people, fewer of them would have wanted to go.